Chapter 1 Izzy

 When Larson found it, Jerry said, “Page 387, sir.”

-Jerry did everything in his power not to smile.
+He did everything in his power not to smile.

 Larson shuffled to page 387, and his lips moved silently as he read the findings of Major Bern Selig and Ms. Annie Sherman.
 A minute or two lapsed.
 He tossed the report down, removed his glasses and tucked them in his shirt pocket.
-Then he leaned his elbows on the table and stared directly into Jerry’s eyes.
+He leaned his elbows on the table and stared directly into Jerry’s eyes.
 Jerry stared joyously back.

 “And what do Mr. Selig and Ms. Sherman want to see happen?”

 Jerry struggled not to break into a laugh during the long, silent seconds that passed.
-He forced himself not to glance toward Scott and Conrad though he desperately wanted to witness their dumbfound expressions.
+He forced himself not to glance toward Scott and Conrad though he desperately wanted to witness their dumbfounded expressions.

 Finally, Steve Larson spoke.